JohanLi1990/Learning_Notes/TulingNotes.md

   - Use **prefix** (e.g. `name(20)`) to build composite index, to reduce disk size usage.
 But this way you cannot use `order by` on the index.
   - Prioritize `where` over `order`
     - because this way we can quickly filter out rows, and that can reduce time for ordering

+## Mysql索引优化实战二
+- Paginated Query Optimization
+  - `select * from employees limit 10000, 10;` very inefficietn. it reads 10010 rows.
+  - `select * from employees where id > 90000 limit 5` is much more efficient because it uses index.
+  - when `order by` is involved:
+    - `select * from employees ORDER BY name limit 90000,5;` this query will not use index, becasue there are too many rows, no point using index.
+    - but if you do this: `select * from employees e inner join (select id from employees order by name limit 90000,5) ed on e.id = ed.id;` you can force the order by and pagination to happen first, and then retrive the row with id.
+This way, less columns are returned when doing order by. so faster.
+- Join Opitmization
+  - Nested Loop Join vs Blocked Nested Loop Join
+    - make sure small table drives big table.
+    - **index** the columns used after `on`